 - Collaborating with landowners to turn private lawns into shared subsistence gardens.

-One main function of the garden is a tool to educate young people about food security, food justice and ways of growing food locally.
-This project continues to address these issues in multiple ways.
+One goal of this program to educate young people about food security, food justice and ways of growing food locally.
+We address these issues in multiple ways.
 First, Boys & Girls Club members have already begun to see the value of local food through hands on experience in the garden throughout the year.
 This includes building soil, starting seeds, planting and caring for garden veggies, harvesting and cooking.

 The garden itself serves as a model for neighbors and community members to see how a lawn in town can be turned into a garden that can meet all of our nutrition needs without chemicals, machines, or large sums of money.
 Also, through public school visits, community events and online publications, we share what we learn through our work to continually improve local food production.